zBritva/PowerBI-visuals-docs/tools/ExternalModulesSupport.md

 }
 ```

-## Install API type definitions for TypeScript
+## How to install Power BI Custom Visuals API

-The type definitions for Power BI Custom Visuals API available in [`@types/powerbi-visuals-tools`](https://www.npmjs.com/package/@types/powerbi-visuals-tools) package.
+The type definitions for Power BI Custom Visuals API is available in [`@types/powerbi-visuals-tools`](https://www.npmjs.com/package/@types/powerbi-visuals-tools) package.
 The version of package matches with API version of Power BI Custom Visuals.

-Add `"@types/powerbi-visuals-tools": "1.11.0",` into `devDependencies` of `package.json` and call `npm install`.
+Add `@types/powerbi-visuals-tools` into dependencies of project by executing command
+`npm install --save-dev @types/powerbi-visuals-tools`.
 And you should remove the link to old API type definitions.
 Because types from `@types` include automatically by TS compiler.
 Correspond changes are in [this](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/aa0f667ba7a9072ccc7389f97834e304b01021ce) commit.

 ## Update `tsconfig.json`

 To use external modules, you should switch `out` option to `outDir`.
 `"outDir": "./.tmp/build/",` instead `"out": "./.tmp/build/visual.js",`.

-Because each TypeScript file compiles separate JavaScript file, you don't need specify one `visual.js` file as output.
+This is required as TypeScript files will be compiled into a JavaScript files independently.
+This is why you no longer have to specify visual.js file as an output.

-And you can also change `target` option to `ES6` if you want to use modern JavaScript in output.
+And you can also change `target` option to `ES6` if you want to use modern JavaScript as an output.
 [It's optional](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/b6b85420de9588da560e38a0d7e9b761d8aa989f).

 ## Update Custom Visuals utils

-If you used [utils](https://www.npmjs.com/search?q=powerbi-visuals-utils) you should update them to `beta` version too.
+If you use [utils](https://www.npmjs.com/search?q=powerbi-visuals-utils) you should update them to `beta` version too.

-Call the command `npm install powerbi-visuals-utils-<UTILNAME>@beta`.
-(Ex. `npm install powerbi-visuals-utils-dataviewutils@beta` ) to get the new version with external modules of TypeScript.
+Execute the command `npm install powerbi-visuals-utils-<UTILNAME>@beta --save`.
+(Ex. `npm install powerbi-visuals-utils-dataviewutils@beta --save` ) to get the new version with external modules of TypeScript.

 TODO addi link to mekkochart repo PR with converting

 ## Changes inside of the visuals sources

-The main change is converting internal modules to external modules.
-Because you cannot use external modules within internal modules.
+The main change is converting internal modules to external modules as you can't use external modules within internal modules.

-In this [commit](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/47047757e2e32f519386b7044a2994bb41b22488), you can see all changes of the source.
+This [commit](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/47047757e2e32f519386b7044a2994bb41b22488) describes changes that have been applied to Sample Bar Chart

 Detailed descriptions of changes are below.